 - Cuisine: Probiotic

-- 1/4 cup of mesophilic cultured dairy (see section above for different culturing options)
+- 1/4 cup of mesophilic cultured dairy (see the section above for different culturing options)

 - Mix the culture and cream in a clean glass jar.